Inverse design of plasma metamaterial devices with realistic elements: Results and Discussion

 The results shown here are very compelling.
-In all cases, the field intensity at the correct output waveguide is substantially higher than at the incorrect output, and the designs are extremely robust to random perturbation of the parameters.
+For both source frequencies, the field intensity at the correct output waveguide is substantially higher than at the incorrect output (2-3 orders of magnitude higher as shown in fig. \ref{fig:Sparams}(b)), and the designs are extremely robust to random perturbation of the parameters.
 In addition, the insight gained from the optimization procedure for the demultiplexer objective in particular paves the way for both experimental realization of these and more complex devices, such as the logic gates presented in ref. \cite{RodriguezPRA}.
-If one wants to achieve a complicated device function, we have shown here that a good way of doing so is to optimize in stages while adding one non-ideal factor at a time, and then perhaps perform \textit{in-situ} training of the device using the optimal parameters of the most realistic optimized device as the initial parameters.
+If one wants to achieve a complicated device function, we have shown here that a good way of doing so is to optimize in stages while adding one non-ideal factor at a time, and then perhaps even perform \textit{in-situ} training of the device using the optimal parameters of the most realistic optimized device as the initial parameters.
 In the end, these results suggest that the outlook for experimental realization is very bright.